 2. Spanish has only 5 vowels sounds

-Hit the play button and you’ll see the biggest difference between English and Spanish vowels (note that Ricky’s accent isn’t a typical Spanish accent at all).
+Hit the play button and you’ll see the biggest difference between English and Spanish vowels (note that Ricky’s accent isn’t a typical Spaniard accent at all).

 English has at least 11 vowel sounds -and even more, depending on the dialect- while Spanish has only 5.